lennox-codes/lennox-codes/README.md

 I have a proven track record of creating and implementing successful software, finding satisfaction in using my creativity and affinity for problem-solving to help bring innovative ideas to fruition.
 </p>

-- ⚡ Fun fact: I once went on a 36-hour HxH binge-watching marathon.
-It's arguably the greatest shonen anime ever 😤

-📕 Favorite Quote:
-> Nothing in the world can take the place of persistence.
-Talent will not; nothing is more common than unsuccessful men with talent.
-Genius will not; unrewarded genius is almost a proverb.
-Persistence and determination alone are omnipotent.

 ## My Skill Set

 <table width="100%"><tr><td valign="top" width="50%" style="background-color: #fff">